Frequently Asked Questions

-Definitely not.
+No need to.
 If your nappies are clean, your machine is clean.
 (No matter how dirty they were when they went in the machine.)
 However, it can be good practice to clean your washing machine regularly anyway, whether you are using cloth nappies or not.
 Run a clean cycle as per your machine manual and clean the filter (see your machine manual).

 Do I need to soak my Real Nappies prefolds?